lambypy/lambypy/README.md

 - 👋 Hi, I’m @lambypy

-I'm from the UK and currently studying a Masters in Computer Science.
+I'm from the UK and currently studying a Masters in Computer Science while doing internships.

 - 👀 I’m interested in ...